KVooys/take-the-tempo/src/lib/posts/final-stretch-to-nationals-pt-1.md

 ## The road left behind

 It has been a chaotic couple of weeks for FABTCG.
 First, the Pro Tour Lille had a pretty diverse field but an all Briar top 4.
-Literally the day after at the Calling Lille, the biggest boogieman of the CC format, Prism, finally made Living Legend, being held back at 998 points for what feels like forever.
+Literally the day after at the Calling Lille, the biggest boogieman of the Classic Constructed format, Prism, finally made Living Legend, being held back at 998 points for what feels like forever.

 Now with Nationals only days away for most of us, it is time to analyze the decks that might do well in this shaken up field.